sandwizard/traveling-salesman-console-ver/README.md

 my algorithm

-solluriont : 12894
+sollution : 12894

-sollution time few millisec on am modern cpu
+sollution time :few millisec on am modern cpu

 after underclocking to test it still completed in a few sec you can run to confirm